 The youth hostel, where I planned to spend the night, was on Rue Diderot, and after stopping for directions, the three travelers dropped me off nearby in the center of town.
 They had extended an invitation to join them at a nice hotel, and though I was tempted, I knew it would be more in keeping with the spirit of my journey – and a lot cheaper – to stay in a hostel dorm.
 But as I said goodbye and good luck to them and their van sped off, I was struck with a sharp sense of loss.
 We had spent less than a day together, but all of us shared the same sense of exhilaration and wanderlust.
 We were certain this trip would be our best opportunity to see the continent.
 The older you got, we agreed, the more difficult and then impossible it became to drop everything and go slumming through distant capitals.
-There was also a more practical regret, a pang of envy: would Paul spend the night with the girls?
+There was a more practical regret as well, a pang of envy: would Paul spend the night with the girls?

 After checking in at the hostel, where an ancient hostess informed me “ze door ees locked exactly een the tenth hour,” I set off for dinner and a little sight-seeing.
 By 9:30, tired and mindful of ze closing time, I returned to the hostel and unrolled my sleeping bag along one of the upper bunks at the far corner of the men’s dorm.